Irreversible entropy production, from quantum to classical: Quantum dynamics and the classical limit

 and it is not at all obvious which part of this expression is heat and which part is work (something which is evident from the global dynamics).
 The problem is that, in general, $Q_{A_n}$ simply cannot be written in terms of quantities pertaining solely to the system.

-There is, however, one important scenario where this turns out to be possible.
-Namely, when the violation of strict energy conservation is caused by an operator of the system, not the ancilla.
+There is, however, an important case where this turns out to be possible.
+Namely, \emph{when the violation of strict energy conservation is caused by an operator of the system, not the ancilla}.
 That is, when it is possible to decompose the system Hamiltonian as $H_S = H_{S,0} + H_{S,1}$ such that

 If this is true, then we may substitute $[V,H_A] = - [V,H_{S,0}]$ in Eq.~(\ref{CM_CL_DeltaHA}), leading to

 As a consequence, we can now split Eq.~(\ref{CM_CL_energy_splitting}) as